 - A laptop with Windows, macOS, or Linux and Unity (free download) and TensorFlow (available from common package managers) installed

-- Complete the provided download in advance (link tk)
+- Complete the setup instructions in advance.

 What you'll learn